 222-2 Computational Methods for Engineers and Technologists.
 Introduces the student to the use of digital computers in the solution of technical problems that are specifically designed for the engineering and technology student.
 Problem analysis, flowcharting, coding, diagnostics, execution, and solution verification are discussed.
 Programs written in C++ language.
 Prerequisite: Mathematics 111 or equivalent with C or better.

 ENGR250 - Statics

 250-3 Statics.
 Principles of statics; force systems; equilibrium of particles and rigid bodies; trusses; frames; 2-D centroids; friction; moments of inertia; distributed loads; 3-D centroids; internal forces; shear and bending moment diagrams.
 Mass moment of inertia.
-Prerequisite: MATH 150, prior or concurrent enrollment in PHYS 205A and PHYS 255A, all with a grade of C or better.
+Prerequisites: MATH 150, PHYS 205A and PHYS 255A, all with a grade of C or better.

 ENGR261 - Dynamics

 261-3 Dynamics.
 Fundamentals of particle and rigid body dynamics, kinematics and kinetics of a single particle and system of particles, application of Newton's laws and energy and moment principles in solving problems involving particles or rigid bodies in planar motion.
 Introduction to kinetics of rigid bodies in three dimensions.
 Prerequisites: MATH 250, ENGR 250, and PHYS 205A, all with C or better.